About me

 2009 DaVic Art Studio, Columbus, Ohio

-2009 High Roads Gallery, Colored Pencil Exhibit
+2009 High Roads Gallery, BOS Award, Colored Pencil Exhibit

 2007 Jung Association Gallery, Short North art district, Columbus, Ohio